Prague Travel Guide: 10 Hidden Gems to Visit in Prague, Czech Republic 🇨🇿

 Prague is the capital of the Czech Republic and the home of the biggest castles in the world.
 Prague is a charming city, it is my favourite place I ever been to and I'm planning on visiting again.
 A three days trip is great to explore everything there is in the city of Prague, you can stay more if you want, but three days is great to not feel rushed and relax.
 Also, you can do a 2 days trip and cram everything in just two days, I did that and I still enjoyed it and it wasn't rushed.

-10 Hidden Gems in Prague
+10 Hidden Gems In Prague

 1. Dancing House